wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a target="_blank" href="https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-30r1.pdf">📓</a>
 <a target="_blank" href="https://csrc.nist.gov/publications/detail/sp/800-30/rev-1/final">NIST 800-30 Rev. 1 September 2012</a> "Guide for Conducting Risk Assessments"
 offers a structured approach for identifying, evaluating, and prioritizing information security risks through risk assessments.
+The government of Canada has a harmonized TRA Methodology.
+Mozilla offers a RRA (Rapid Risk Assessment) guidance.

 SP 800-30 steps for a risk assessment:
    1. Identify the <strong>assets</strong> and their value.